-“Standard Contractual Clauses” means the standard contractual clauses (processors) annexed to EU Commission Decision 2010/87/EU of February 5, 2010 for the transfer of personal data to processors established in third countries under the Directive; or any document that replaces these clauses; the Standard Contractual Clauses are deemed to be amended from time to time to reflect any change made in accordance with Data Protection Laws and Regulations as applicable by (i) the EU Commission to or of the equivalent contractual clauses approved by the EU Commission under EU Directive 95/46/EC or the GDPR (in the case of the Data Protection Laws and Regulations of the European Union or a member state); or (ii) by an equivalent competent authority to or of any equivalent contractual clauses approved by it or by another competent authority under another jurisdiction.
+“Standard Contractual Clauses” means the standard contractual clauses annexed to Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council; or any document that replaces these clauses; the Standard Contractual Clauses are deemed to be amended from time to time to reflect any change made in accordance with Data Protection Laws and Regulations as applicable by (i) the EU Commission to or of the equivalent contractual clauses approved by the EU Commission under the GDPR (in the case of the Data Protection Laws and Regulations of the European Union or a member state); or (ii) by an equivalent competent authority to or of any equivalent contractual clauses approved by it or by another competent authority under another jurisdiction.

 “Personal Data” means any information relating to (i) an identified or identifiable natural person and, (ii) an identified or identifiable legal entity (where such information is protected similarly as personal data or personally identifiable information under applicable Data Protection Laws and Regulations); categories of Customer’s Personal Data, which may be processed by Syncron, are specified in sec.
 3.1. below.